Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Introduction

 \section{Introduction}

-In the mid-1970s, the works of Sinai, Ruelle, and Bowen (as seen in \cite{Si}, \cite{Ru}, and \cite{Bo}, respectively) introduced the thermodynamic formalism from statistical mechanics to the field of dynamical systems.
-A productive approach employed for comprehending these characteristics is the spectral analysis of the Ruelle-Perron-Frobenius (RPF) operator associated with the dynamics, denoted as $f$.
-For a potential function $\varphi$ and a continuous observable $\psi$, this operator is defined by the expression:
+Thermodynamic formalism was introduced into dynamical systems in the mid--1970s through the seminal works of Sinai, Ruelle, and Bowen \cite{Si,Ru,Bo}, establishing a deep connection between statistical mechanics and the statistical properties of chaotic dynamics.
+A central tool in this theory is the Ruelle--Perron--Frobenius (RPF) operator, whose spectral properties encode fundamental quantities such as entropy, pressure, equilibrium states, and decay of correlations.
+For a potential $\varphi$ and a continuous observable $\psi$, the RPF operator associated with a map $f$ is defined by

-Later, the RPF's approach was successfully extended to the study of discontinuous systems.
-In this scenario, we reference important works such as \cite{HK}, \cite{HK2}, \cite{SB}, and \cite{BPS}.
-These studies delve into the Thermodynamic Formalism for piecewise expanding maps, encompassing multidimensional ones.
-They establish, among other findings, the existence of equilibrium states absolutely continuous with respect to a conformal measure and associated with different classes of potentials for systems that piecewiselly preserves a total order (piecewise monotonic maps) or, in the multidimensional case, local invertibility.

-In the context of uniform hyperbolic systems, this technique has been successfully applied, for instance, see \cite{Bo} and \cite{Ru}.
-In the case of non-uniform hyperbolic scenarios, although the overall understanding is still far from complete, this approach has found application in certain cases (as seen in \cite{VAC}, for example).